binay302/FarewellBSH/index.md

 ### Vinay

-### Ralf : Thank you for the amazing hospitality in Germany . you are an absolute Gentleman.
+### Ralf :
+Many thankks for the amazing hospitality in Germany.Thanks for those memories.

 ### Stefan